 This avatar will help you to design your products and your storefront.
 It will help you to write content for your online store and is necessary to come up with effective marketing campaigns.

 If you source your products from another retailer or manufacturer, make sure they are delivering high-quality products only.
 The same goes for your shipping partners.
 They need to be absolutely reliable and fast.
 Customers don’t appreciate waiting for their order for weeks.

 In case your customers have any problems, either with the products or the delivery, they will blame it on you.
 You are responsible for all involved processes.
 If partners don’t perform the way they are supposed to, let them go and find new ones.
 This is absolutely crucial for your business.

 4. Build a Pre-Launch Email List

-Before you launch your online store, make sure you will have a decent audience to present your it to.
+Before you launch your online store, make sure you will have a decent audience to present it to.
 For instance, you could create a landing page or use social media to generate an email list of people who are interested in your products.

 This will make your early adopters feel special.
-In best case, influencers are willing to recommend your store as soon as it goes live.
+In the best case, influencers are willing to recommend your store as soon as it goes live.

 If you have no idea how to start a pre-launch list, check out how Harry`s, a men’s grooming brand, managed to gather almost 100,000 email addresses in only one week.